Have you ever thought about visiting the city of Madrid? Have you ever wondered what to see in Madrid?

 If you are an art lover, visit this museum, because is one of Madrid points of interest for every tourist that comes on a vacation holiday to this city.

 It was mostly built in just 17 years.
-Its 2800 rooms make of it the largest of all European palaces in built surface.
+Its 2800 rooms make of it the largest of all European palaces in building surface.
 Inside, apart from the impressive religious and mythological frescoes of Giaquinto, Tiepolo and Mengs that adorn the vaults, it houses a spectacular display of the handicrafts of the Royal Factories promoted under the auspices of the first Bourbon king, Philip V.

 Impressive candleholders and mirrors made in the Real Fábrica de Cristales de la Granja, indestructible rugs of thick Castilian wool from the Real Fábrica de Santa Bárbara, imaginative porcelain ornamentations from the Real Fábrica de Piedras Duras del Buen Retiro, different pieces of royal cutlery manufactured in the Royal Factory of Platerías Martínez, Flemish tapestries from the XV and XVII centuries are the backdrop for the stories and adventures of all the Kings and one Queen who inhabited the Palace.